microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 You have successfully created connection linked services to Oracle, ADLS Gen2 and Synapse SQL Pool.

-### Task-3: Copy Oracle HR Emplyee data to Azure Storage
+### Task-3: Create Copy Activity to ingest Oracle HR Emplyee data to Azure Storage
 We have established the connection services to the source Oracle DB and the sink Azure storage, you will create a copy activity to ingest the data from Oracle to Azure Storage in this task.

 1. Select 'Pencil' icon on the left and select three dots next to pipelines to select 'new pipeline' action.